-If you’re around chili peppers (or any vegetable long enough) – whether you’re a gardener or not – you’r bound to hear reference to hybrid plants.
+If you’re around chili peppers (or any vegetable long enough) – whether you’re a gardener or not – you’re bound to hear references to hybrid plants.
 But what is a hybrid plant?
 Is it something cultivated?
 Can it happen on its own?
-Are their benefits to these peppers?
+Are there benefits to these peppers?
 We break down these answers and more below.

 The history of hybrids

 Research by Austrian monk Gregor Mendel uncovered many of the facts we now know about plant genes via his efforts in plant breeding and genetics.
-Mendel studied inheritance in a variety of plants, but his most important discoveries came from studying the pea plant.
+Mendel studied inheritance in various plants, but his most important discoveries came from studying the pea plant.
 Mendel was the first person to demonstrate the mechanism of hybridization.

-Farmers had been using cross-pollination to create higher-yielding hybrids for centuries but Mendel’s discoveries enabled plant breeders to a better job of selecting for desirable traits.
+Farmers had been using cross-pollination to create higher-yielding hybrids for centuries, but Mendel’s discoveries enabled plant breeders to do a better job of selecting plants for desirable traits.

 Chili peppers and hybrids

-The first generation pepper hybrid is called the first filial generation, which is often shortened to F1.
+The first-generation pepper hybrid is called the first filial generation, often shortened to F1.
 Finding the desired result sometimes takes years and multiple generations.
-The plants produced by the first generation are inspected and the hybrid is repeated.
+The plants produced by the first generation are inspected, and the hybrid is repeated.
 If the inspection shows that the traits are not what the breeder desired, they will try again.

 The benefits of hybrids

 The whole point of creating hybrids is to improve upon desirable traits.
-When a plant breeder spots the traits they want, they use selective breeding to enhance them so that the following generations should be more consistent.
+When plant breeders spot the traits they want, they use selective breeding to enhance them so that the following generations should be more consistent.

 - Increased heat: The Carolina Reaper is one of the world’s hottest peppers and is an example of a hybrid bred for a high heat level.
 The bhut jolokia (ghost pepper) and the red habanero are the Carolina Reaper’s parent plants.

-- Resistance to disease: A breeder may also create hybrids to be especially resistant to diseases that affect pepper plants.
-Common pepper plant diseases include bacterial leaf spot and mosaic virus.
+- Disease resistance: A breeder may also create hybrids to be especially resistant to diseases that affect pepper plants.
+Common pepper plant diseases include bacterial leaf spot and mosaic virus, among many others.
 There are chili peppers bred specifically to be resistant to those diseases.

 - Higher yield: Higher yields are among the objectives of pepper breeders.
 They want to maximize the amount of fruit produced per plant.
-Along with choosing parent plants that are resistant to insects and disease, a plant breeder may also increase yield with a hybrid that requires less room to grow thus allowing more plants to occupy a relatively small area.
+Along with choosing parent plants resistant to insects and disease, a plant breeder may also increase yield with a hybrid that requires less room to grow.
+This allows more plants to occupy a relatively small area.